I can’t believe it’s been almost a month since we returned from our whirlwind trip to Peru.

 From New York, you will have to travel to Lima, Peru which is a seven and a half hour flight.
 You will then have a layover until a one and a half hour flight to Cusco.
 They are currently building a new larger International airport in Cusco so in 2017, you should be able to fly directly into Cusco.
 You will want to exchange some money or hit the ATM for some Peruvian Sol.
 We then drove about an hour or so to the Sacred Valley to get acclimated and stopped along the way to use a bathroom and shop.
 You will often need one Sol to use the bathroom in Peru.
 You will also get a better deal if you pay in Sol instead of American dollars or credit cards if they even take them.

 Once we reached the entrance to Machu Picchu, we were met by Hamilton of Inka Tours who took us around the site and gave us information and history of everything.
 I think it made the tour so much more interesting so I highly recommend a tour guide.
 After the tour, we then had about a hour or so to walk around Machu Picchu by ourselves.
 I actually thought we visited during a perfect time for the weather since the rainy season had ended.
 Our guide also said that the first two weeks of December are a quiet time for Machu Picchu since the crowds get much bigger over the holidays.
-After taking the bus back down, we ate in town at
+After taking the bus back down, we ate in town at which is the best restaurant in Machu Picchu.
+We then had a very long train ride from Machu Picchu to Cusco.

 As soon as you arrive in Peru, everyone will tell you to take it easy.
 Drink as much bottled water as possible, eat lightly, and don’t drink too much alcohol and no where is this more important than in Cusco at 11,100 feet.
 We brought Diamox with us just in case but luckily didn’t need it.
 I came down with a cold before the trip so I found Cusco a little more exhausting.
-We stayed again at an
+We stayed again at an and they pump oxygen into the rooms.
+They also have oxygen tanks that you can order to your room.

 The first thing everyone asked me after my Peru trip was what to pack.
 As I was told by those who visited before me, it’s not a fashion show.
 I packed lots of layers, cashmere sweaters, a light wool coat, jeans, flats, and sneakers.
 The cobblestone streets in the towns are slippery when wet and dry so you really don’t need any heels.
 We visited during the fall so temperatures were in the 70’s during the day and can drop to the 30’s to 50’s at night.
 People were dressed from expert hikers to regular street clothes for the visit to Machu Picchu.
 I ended up wearing a tank under a sweater, yoga pants, and sneakers.
-I also brought an
+I also brought an just in case.
+We were luck to have beautiful blue skies for our trip but it would be very slippery if you visit when it’s raining.

 Visiting Peru Machu Picchu is at the top of everyone’s must visit list and I feel very lucky that I had